 These are also obtained from plants such as Dieffenbachia and Dracaena, and these are inserted horizontally in the sand.

 Monsoon is a typical season to grow stem cuttings.
 In most parts of India duration of the growing season is from July to September.
 But, softwood cuttings can be propagated any time during the year.
 If you are new to gardening and its concepts, then you should kick start it with live plants.

 After making a cut, the stem is put in a rooting medium first.
 Various rooting medium and their combinations have been suggested by various experts.
 A good rooting medium should be well aerated, but at the same time should hold enough moisture.
 Different combinations of sharp sand, sandy soil, vermiculite, coco-peat, sphagnum peat, etc. are used.

 Steps for stem cutting:

-- The stem should be cut in slanting manner with sharp knife or secateurs.
+- The stem should be cut in a slanting manner with a sharp knife or secateurs.

-- The exposed tissue at the bottom of the stem should be applied with rooting hormone.
+- The exposed tissue at the bottom of the stem should be applied with the rooting hormone.

 - Use seedling trays or poly bags to add rooting medium.

-- Root forms in the stem cutting at the end which is nearest to root of the parent plant and shoot develop at the other end.
+- Root forms in the stem cutting at the end which is nearest to the root of the parent plant and shoot develops at the other end.

 - Stem cuttings are inserted in the medium to a depth of 2.3 to 3 cm after removing the bottom leaves.

-- Stem cuttings are raised in partial shade if these are not planted in monsoon.
+- Stem cuttings are raised in partial shade if these are not planted in the monsoon.